Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wyee has 44 active public transport stops offering a mix of train and bus services.
-These stops are served by 26 different routes that collectively facilitate 1,126 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically residing 270 meters away from the nearest stop.
+These stops are served by 26 different routes, collectively facilitating 1,126 weekly passenger trips.
+Transport access is considered good, with residents typically located 270 meters from the nearest stop.
+Most residents commute outward due to Wyee's residential nature.
+Cars remain the dominant transport mode at 92%.
+Vehicle ownership averages 1.8 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport